 Whatever the source, in the end, it's worth the effort.
 Great content is just a few clicks away.

-More Edutopia Resources about Teaching with Online Video
+More Edutopia Resources

 - Online Interactivity for Educators: A Teacher’s Tour of YouTube